Deep-sea mining regulations in Nauru: Existing regulation for deep-sea mining activities

 According to Article 157 of the United Nations Convention on the Law of the Sea (UNCLOS), all mineral-related activities in areas beyond national jurisdictions (referred to as The Area in UNCLOS) are organized and controlled by The International Seabed Authority (ISA), especially the administration of resources.
 Article 136 of UNCLOS states that The Area and its resources are the common heritage of mankind.
 Article 137 further states that no state can claim sovereignty over the Area and its resources and that the ISA must act on behalf of all mankind when regulating the deep sea.
 Another essential responsibility of the ISA is adequately protecting the marine environment from potential harmful consequences of deep-sea activities.
 The ISA also has the authority to approve exploration contracts as long as the goals of these missions are in accordance with the "common heritage of mankind" principle.
 Over the years, the ISA has approved several of these contracts.
-Consequently, certain rich states and private stakeholders have lobbied and pushed for contracts and legislation that advantages them to the detriment of poorer states from the global south.
+Consequently, certain rich states and private stakeholders have lobbied and pushed for contracts and legislation that advantage them to the detriment of poorer states from the global south.

 These aspects resulted in the process of legislating deep-sea mining activities becoming a challenging endeavour for the ISA.
 Over the last few decades, the ISA drafted regulation for exploring and prospecting deep-sea resources.
 These measures have generally been referred to as Exploration Regulations.
 On the basis of these regulations, the ISA has granted several exploration contracts to states and private actors.
 When it comes to the exploitation of the resources found in the seabed, since 2011 the ISA has been unsuccessfully trying to develop a concrete regulatory framework.
 The authority has prepared a draft of potential rules and regulations, provisionally named Draft Exploitation Regulations, which has yet to be approved in a final form.
 At the same time, the most recent version was published in 2019.
 The draft deals primarily with environmental concerns in regard to deep-sea mining and the measures and conditions that aspiring contractors need to fulfil in order to protect the marine ecosystem.
 The draft further underlines the common heritage of mankind principle and that deep-sea resources be mined in an equitable manner.

 The most recent significant event for legislating deep-sea mining activities was the 1st part of the 28th annual session of the International Seabed Authority between the 16th and 31 March 2023 at the ISA's headquarters in Kingston, Jamaica.
 The meeting was inconclusive in coming up with concrete regulations and failed to adopt the Draft Exploitations Regulations in a final form.
 This fact puts further pressure on the ISA, as the 2-year rule's deadline is July 2023, and experts fear that the authority will be unable to adopt legislation in time.
 The 2nd part of the 28th annual session of the ISA will take part between the 10th and 21 July 2023.